-How to Develop a Content Marketing Strategy, Not a Plan
+How to Develop an Effective Content Marketing Strategy

 Where a lot of marketers fall short in developing a content marketing strategy is in understanding the importance of the strategy relative to tactics and plans.